 Thunderbird to Outlook Transfer – User’s Manual

 This user’s manual covers the process of converting and transferring emails and attachments from Thunderbird to Outlook.
 Due to the difference in data formats used by these programs and their general approach to storing data, direct import with integrated tools or functions is impossible, and such migrations require the use of specialized conversion software like Thunderbird to Outlook Transfer.
-The program automates nearly 99% of the process, but still requires some user involvement, and the article below describes it in detail.
+The outlook converter software automates nearly 99% of the process, but still requires some user involvement, and the article below describes it in detail.
 This guide also describes alternative methods which are more complicated but still useful for converting from Thunderbird to Outlook.

 Content of this instruction: